Benjamin F. Rice: Biography

 In 1864, Rice settled in the capital city of Little Rock, Arkansas, where he resumed his law practice.
-He was active in organizing the Arkansas Republican Party and was appointed the chair of a committee which in 1868 prepared the state's code of practice.
+He was active in organizing the Arkansas Republican Party and was appointed chair of a committee that, in 1868, prepared the state's code of practice.
 Upon the readmission of Arkansas to the Union, Rice was elected by the Arkansas General Assembly to the Senate.
 At one point, he held the chairmanship of the Committee on Mines and Mining, now the Committee on Energy and Natural Resources.

 On returning home, Rice resumed his law practice.
 In 1875, he moved to Colorado for health reasons.
 He then returned to Washington, D.C. in 1882, where he continued his law practice until his death.
 He died in Tulsa, Oklahoma, and is interred there at Oak Hill Cemetery in Washington, D.C.